MoigeMatino/deploying-django-with-docker-gunicorn-nginx/README.md

 ## Features
 - **Django**: Utilize Django, a high-level Python web framework, for building robust web applications.
 - **Nginx (Reverse Proxy)**: Incorporate Nginx as a reverse proxy server to efficiently handle client requests and distribute them to the appropriate backend servers.
+Additionally it serves the static files.
 - **Containerization with Docker**: Containerize the Django application and Nginx server using Docker for consistent deployment across different environments.

 ## Prerequisites: